andrewheiss/R-magic/README.md

 This is a collection of R scripts from Dr. Ray Nelson's stats and forecasting classes at Brigham Young University (MBA 609 and PMGT 634).

-Feel free to fork the repository and add your own scripts (send me push requests as needed).
+Feel free to fork the repository and add your own scripts (send me pull requests as needed).
 If git isn't your thing, e-mail me any scripts or corrections.

 ## License